Nickelodeon Kids' Choice Awards: Special awards

-Recipients of these special awards do not win orange blimps like for the regular awards.
+For these awards, the trophy awarded to the recipient may be a different color than Nickelodeon orange.

 The Hall of Fame Award

-The Hall of Fame Award was a gold version of the blimp award from 1991–2000, and was presented to those whose accomplishments, fame, and popularity set them above everyone else.
+The Hall of Fame Award was a gold version of the blimp award from 1991 to 2000, and was presented to those whose accomplishments, fame, and popularity set them above everyone else.
 Initially, the award was chosen by the kids from a slate of nominees.
 Actors, athletes, and singers were all eligible for the award, with ballots containing nominees from multiple categories.

 The Wannabe Award

-The Wannabe Award was a silver version of the blimp award from 2001–2008, and was presented to the best celebrity role model or inspiration (or the person whom the kids want to be like).
+The Wannabe Award was a silver version of the blimp award from 2001 to 2008, and was presented to the best celebrity role model or inspiration (or the person whom the kids want to be like).
 The winner was determined prior to the awards without voter input.
 The only person to have won the Wannabe award and the Hall of Fame award is Will Smith.